Nemexur/infra/README.md

 - Docker Networking
 - DHCP and DNS servers
 - Security
+- Firewall
+- VPN
-- SSL certificates
+- TLS certificates
 - Cloudflare
 - S.M.A.R.T
 - Filesystem

 ## Description

 The playbook is mostly being developed for personal use.
-It assumes my home setup of 3 Ubuntu-based servers:
+It assumes my home setup of 2 **Fedora**-based servers (37 Server):

 - `Home` - main server with the cool stuff.
-- `VPN` - access to my home network from elsewhere.
-- `Monitoring` - where to store metrics and logs.
+- `Monitoring` - where to store metrics and logs + networking part.

+Everything is deployed as docker containers.

 ### Plans

-After a while I will merge `VPN` and `Monitoring` servers.
+- Add Authelia to public services
+- Use K8s ([k3s](https://k3s.io/)) to manage apps and simplify nodes management

 ### Applications

 All of the values in hierarchy below are tags (**lowercased**) in [main.yml](main.yml).
 Highlighted words indicate servers the tag is being used with.
+There are probably some mistakes in the structure below.

-- [VPN](https://github.com/trailofbits/algo) - setup Algo VPN server `VPN`.
+- [VPN](https://github.com/WeeJeWel/wg-easy) - setup WireGuard Easy container `Monitoring`.
-- Essential - essential setup like users, groups and powersaving `Home`.
+- Essential - essential setup like users, groups and powersaving `Home/Monitoring`.
-  - Packages - install apt packages.
+  - Packages - install dnf packages.
 - Filesystem - setup filesystem for home server `Home`.
   - [ZFS](https://zfsonlinux.org/) - setup pool and filesystem from SATA disks.
   - [MergerFS](https://github.com/trapexit/mergerfs) - merge separate disks and pools together.